Use cases

 Constraint-based timetable generation built into a structured planning workspace, with pre-solve validation, infeasibility reports, and full planner editing afterwards.

-Smootables is designed around that real workflow.
-The solver is fast, but the value is in the pre-solve validation, the infeasibility explanations when generation cannot succeed, and the editing tools that let planners stay in control after generation.
+Smootables is designed around that workflow.
+The solver is fast, but the value is in pre-solve validation, the infeasibility reports when generation cannot succeed, and the editing tools that keep planners in control afterwards.
+Spreadsheet workflows and separate generators often leave those steps to manual cleanup.

-From a validated school year plan, the solver produces a feasible period timetable in four steps.
+From a validated school year plan in Smootables, the constraint solver produces a feasible period timetable in four stages.
+Each stage is inspectable: validation first, then constraint reading, then placement, then an editable result with a waiting area.

 1. Pre-generation validation explains missing data, impossible workloads, capacity issues, and likely infeasibility before you wait for a solve.